swiftly-solution/documentation/docgen/output/events/gameevents/onstartvote.md

 ---

 # OnStartVote
-This event is triggered when start_vote is triggered
+This event is triggered when start_vote is triggered.
 ::: tabs
 @tab Lua
 ```lua